Stock Analysis on Net

 3 Click competitor name to see calculations.

-Adjusted net sales showed a generally positive trend from 2018 through 2022, increasing from 13,683 million USD in 2018 to a peak of 17,728 million USD in 2022.
-However, there was a decline in 2023, with sales decreasing to 16,120 million USD.
-This indicates growth over most of the period, followed by a reversal in the latest year.
+Adjusted net sales showed an overall upward trend from 2018 to 2022, increasing from 13,683 million USD to a peak of 17,728 million USD.
+However, in 2023, there was a noticeable decline to 16,120 million USD, indicating a potential slowdown or market challenges impacting revenue growth during that period.